cloudflare/next-on-pages/.changeset/nice-eyes-flash.md

 '@cloudflare/next-on-pages': minor
 ---

-Added support to utilize the package manager used in the project
+Added support to utilize the package manager used in the project for local development